Kamperhub/kamperhub-app/src/FIREBASE_SETUP_CHECKLIST.md

 ### Step 2: Find the CORRECT Firebase Project

 > [!IMPORTANT]
 > This is the most critical step.
-Based on the error messages you are seeing, your app is currently configured for a different project than the one containing your `kamperhubv2` database.
+Based on the error messages you are seeing, your app may be configured for a different project than the one containing your `kamperhubv2` database.
 You must get **all keys** from the correct project.

 1. Go to the [Firebase Console](https://console.firebase.google.com/).
 2. In the project list, find the project that holds your existing `kamperhubv2` database.